FatimaMarq14/2143-OOP/Assignments/README.md

 |  5  | [P02C](P02A)  | Ncurses Program       |
 |  6  | [P03](P03/)   | Implementation of the game "Knucklebones" + SFML|

+Overall I gained hands on experience and got to visually see  Object Oriented Programming concepts in class.
+On top of that I learned new terminal/bash commands that helped make development easier when doing the work at home.
+This has helped me not only simplify programming concepts that I previously struggled on, but also shortened the amount of time it took me to code and compile programs.

+Thank you! :)